DhyanKedilaya/Docker_basic_example/README.md

 Run the command(to build the image): docker buildx build -t <name>:<version>
+(or)
->>docker buildx build -t my-python-app:1.0 .
+docker buildx build -t my-python-app:1.0 .

 Then run(to run the image):
 docker run <image_name>
+(or)
->>docker run my-python-app:1.0
+docker run my-python-app:1.0